Stochastic wave equation with additive fractional noise: solvability and global H\"older continuity

-The first objective of this paper is to find out under what conditions on the Hurst parameters $H_0$ and $H=(H_1, \cdots, H_d)$, the above stochastic integral exists, namely, the solvability of the equation \eqref{eq.SWE}.
-Our main result to this question is stated as follows. \begin{Thm} Denote $|H|:=H_1+\cdots+H_d$.
-We have the following necessary and sufficient conditions for the existence of \eqref{LinearMildSol} (namely, \eqref{eq.SWE} is solvable):
+Our first main result in this paper is to identify the necessary and sufficient conditions on the Hurst parameters $H_0$ and $H=(H_1, \cdots, H_d)$ so that the above stochastic integral \eqref{LinearMildSol} exists (as a mean-zero Gaussian with finite variance), thereby completely characterizing the solvability of equation \eqref{eq.SWE}.

-\end{Thm} It is interesting to point out that in the third expression of \eqref{e.1.iff}, if we formally let $H_0=1/2$, we obtain the first expression, but if we formally let $H_0=1$, we don't obtain the second expression.
-Thus, there is a discontinuity of the condition \eqref{e.1.iff} at point $H_0=1$, which generates certain curiosity.
-We shall try to give a heuristic argument to explain this phase transition phenomenon in Remark \ref{rem_trans}.
-We also mention that extending our result to general Gaussian noise might be possible as in \cite{hlt2019}.
-It also is worthwhile to mention that the solvability conditions \eqref{e.1.iff} for additive noise model \eqref{eq.SWE} are quite different than the hyperbolic Anderson model.
-For instance, it was shown in \cite{BJQ2017, LHW2022} that $H>\frac{1}{4}$ is the necessary and sufficient condition for the solvability of hyperbolic Anderson model when $d=1$ and $H_0=\frac 12$.
+More specifically, our first main result in this paper is encapsulated in the following theorem: \begin{Thm} Let $H_0\in [\tfrac{1}{2},1]$ and $H_i\in (0,1)$ for $i=1,\cdots,d$.
+Denote $|H|:=H_1+\cdots+H_d$.
+The necessary and sufficient conditions for the existence of \eqref{LinearMildSol} as a finite variance Gaussian variable (namely, the solvability of \eqref{eq.SWE}) are as follows: \end{Thm}

-The proof of the above theorem is given in Section \ref{s.2}.
-We should mention that the proof of the two endpoint cases is less involved.
-But the proof of the case $1/2<H_0<1$ is more sophisticated and we need to use the asymptotic of the generalized hypergeometric function.
+{ The model \eqref{eq.SWE} has been extensively studied in the literature.
+For the SWE driven by (colored) additive noise, \cite{BalanSPA10} extended Dalang's random field framework \cite{DalangEJP99} from white-in-time noise to temporally fractional noise with $H_{0}\in(1/2,1)$ and spatially homogeneous fractional covariance with $H_{i}>1/2, i=1,\dots,d$.
+In particular, they established that the condition $|H| + H_{0} > d - \tfrac12$ in \eqref{e.1.iff} is necessary and sufficient for solvability.
+For the one-dimensional SWE driven by multiplicative noise, the results in \cite{BJQ2015,BJQSPL16,LuisSPA20,LHW2022} showed that $H > 1/4$ is the exact threshold for well-posedness.
+For nonlinear SWEs with additive noise, the works \cite{Deya19,DeyaSPA22} likewise demonstrated that the condition $|H| + H_{0} > d - \tfrac12$ in \eqref{e.1.iff} characterizes the existence of function-valued solutions.
+We also remark that, to the best of our knowledge, the discontinuity phenomenon at $H_{0}=1$ observed in this work has not been reported.}